Dent Car Repair: DIY vs Professional Solutions in Minnesota

 Safe DIY Methods to Try

-If you’d like to give it a shot before calling someone, here are a few safe approaches for small dents:
+If you’d like to give it a shot before calling someone, here are safe approaches for small dents:

-• DIY Dent Repair Kit: If you buy a kit, follow the directions closely.
+- DIY Dent Repair Kit: Follow the directions closely.

-At Knights Hail Repair here in Austin, we see cars after nearly every major storm.
-Many owners try do it yourself paintless dent repair first, only to end up frustrated.
-Professionals bring benefits you can’t get at home:
+At Knights Hail Repair, we see cars after nearly every major storm.
+Many owners try DIY paintless dent repair first, only to end up frustrated.
+Professionals offer:

-• Insurance coverage that often means little or no cost to you.
+- Insurance coverage that may mean little or no cost

-• Time savings since most jobs are done within a day.
+- Time savings, with most jobs done within a day

 Wrapping It Up